-I am speaking on behalf of Canada, Iceland, Liechtenstein, Mongolia, Switzerland and Norway.
+I am also speaking on behalf of Canada, Iceland, Liechtenstein, Mongolia, San Marino and Switzerland.

 This year, the World Day Against the Death Penalty highlighted the issue of whether people living in poverty or members of socially marginalised and discriminated groups are at greater risk of being sentenced to death and executed.
 Social and economic inequality must play no role in access to justice, especially when the defendant risks the sentence of death.